What Is a Business Credit Card and How Does It Work?

 How do business credit cards work?

-You can use business credit cards for purchases up to the credit limit, like regular credit cards.
-Once your billing cycle ends, you must make the minimum payment by your payment due date.
+You can use business credit cards for purchases up to the approved credit limit, like regular credit cards.
+Once your billing cycle ends, you must make the minimum payment by your due date.
 Paying off the full statement balance may help you avoid interest charges.
 Business credit cards can also offer benefits like rewards programs.

 Many business credit cards let you request employee cards.
 This is similar to adding an authorized user on a personal credit card and may come with a fee.